mraveri/kiln-controller/docs/software_setup.md

 This will go on for a while.
 You can check the script content to see what this is doing.

-To set up email notifications you should see that the installer has created a file called credentials.txt.
+The installer creates two empty files: mail_credentials.txt and log_credentials.txt

+The first file is used to set up email notifications.
-Open it and fill three lines with the email address that will send emails, the password and its name.
+Open mail_credentials and fill three lines with the email address that will send emails, the password and its name.
 I use a dummy gmail account and my credential file looks like this:

     name@gmail.com
     password
     Name Sending Email

+The second file is used to protect connecting to the pi web interface.
+Open the file and write:

+    username
+    password

+Do not worry that these are human readable.
+The first time the monitor is used the files will be encrypted.

 Then reboot the pi.